 Marijampolė, home to the Marijampolė Local History Museum, which houses many works of Lithuanian applied arts.

-Shilale, a town that can be called an example of an ideal Lithuanian provincial town, with all its old streets, temple, bridges over the river and a special Baltic atmosphere of coziness and tidiness.
+Šilalė — a small town that can be considered a model of an ideal Lithuanian provincial settlement, with its old streets, church, small bridges over the river, and a special Baltic atmosphere of coziness and neatness.

-Kedainiai, an old town near the famous Kaunas, was mentioned in the Livonian Chronicle of 1372.
-It has the oldest synagogue in Lithuania and many temples.
+Kėdainiai — an ancient town near the famous Kaunas, first mentioned in the Livonian Chronicle of 1372.
+Here you can find the oldest synagogue in Lithuania and numerous churches.

-Kernave, the place where Lithuania was born.
-It is an interesting historical and archaeological museum-reserve, a microscopic town.
-There is a stone chapel marking the site of the first church of Kernavė, there is Perun's Stone and the Museum of Architecture, which preserves the most interesting findings of the reserve.
+Kernavė — the place where Lithuania was born.
+It is an interesting historical and archaeological reserve and a tiny town.
+There is a stone chapel marking the site of the first church in Kernavė, the Perkūnas Stone, and the Archaeological Museum, which preserves the most fascinating discoveries of the reserve.

-A description of Lithuania's attractions can't fail to include at least a few major parks and nature reserves.
+No description of Lithuania’s landmarks would be complete without mentioning at least a few of its main parks and nature reserves.

-Dzuki National Park is considered the largest reserve, so if you appreciate the wild northern nature, this is the place to go.
+Dzūkija National Park is considered the largest reserve in the country, so if you appreciate wild northern nature, this is the place for you.

-Aukštaita National Park, with an interesting museum of ancient beekeeping, is located in the historic region of Aukštaita.
+Aukštaitija National Park, featuring an interesting Museum of Ancient Beekeeping, is located in the historical region of Aukštaitija.

-Vishtit Regional Park adds to the country's collection of nature reserves of interest to eco-tourism enthusiasts.
+Vištytis Regional Park adds to the collection of Lithuanian reserves that appeal to lovers of eco-tourism.

-And, of course, Lithuania's main attractions are centered in Vilnius.
-Old Town, Gedimin's Castle, Cathedral Square and others.
-Visit the page dedicated to the capital of Lithuania and read more.
+And, of course, Lithuania’s main attractions are concentrated in Vilnius — the Old Town, Gediminas Castle, Cathedral Square, and more.
+Visit the page dedicated to Lithuania’s capital to learn more.